Welcome to the SHRM-Atlanta Speaker Database

 For more information about the SHRM Competencies, CLICK HERE

 Annual SOAHR Conference: This two-day conference will feature one or two high profile keynote speakers and 30+ concurrent educational sessions.
 The conference delivers professional development with relevant and timely content, as well as formal and informal networking opportunities.
 Typical conference attendance is 1000+, includes a resource partner showcase, and is held at the Cobb Galleria Centre.

 Annual Symposium: This one-day symposium will feature one or two high profile keynote speakers and 16 concurrent educational sessions.
-Content focus for the symposium is specific to Leading Self, Leading Teams, and Leading the Business.
 Additionally we will offer several 2-hour workshops where participants can expect a more thorough learning experience.
-Typical symposium attendance is 300-400, includes a resource partner showcase, and is held at The Infinite Energy Center.
+Typical symposium attendance is 250-350, includes a resource partner showcase, and is held at the Infinite Energy Center.

 Legal Summit: This one-day summit will feature one keynote speaker and several Legal subject matter experts.
 Content should help HR Professionals stay current with the ever-changing U.S. legislative and political landscape.
 Typical attendance is 50-100.